gitlabhq/omnibus-gitlab/doc/settings/database.md

 To initialize PostgreSQL with a non-default version, you can set `postgresql['version']` to the major version one of the [packaged PostgreSQL versions](../package-information/postgresql_versions.md) prior to the initial reconfigure.
-For example, starting GitLab 13.3 you can use `postgresql['version'] = 12` to opt in to use PostgreSQL 12.
+For example, in GitLab 13.7 you can use `postgresql['version'] = 11` to use PostgreSQL 11 instead of the default of PostgreSQL 12.

 WARNING:
 Setting `postgresql['version']` while using the Omnibus packaged PostgreSQL after the initial reconfigure will